dbtedman/kata-spectacle/README.md

 #### Noun, Verb Command Line Interface

 To provide an easily understood command line interface, the `noun verb` pattern has been chosen.
 This pattern is similar to resource action pattern seen in web apis.
 The exception to this pattern is when a verb is used on its own.
 In this instance, no noun is required.
 Examples include `serve` and `help`.

 #### Event Sourcing

 _Placeholder_

+#### Internationalization

+> 💡️ Perhaps using a package like [nicksnyder/go-i18n](https://github.com/nicksnyder/go-i18n).

 ### Domain